Coconut bacon, because sometimes you crave something salty and smoky with a crunch.

 - 2 tbsp maple syrup

-- 1 tbsp water (I haven't tried it but I recommend adding 2 tbsp water if you're using dried coconut)
+- 1 tbsp water (I recommend adding 2 tbsp water if you're using dried coconut)

 - 4 cups fresh flaked coconuts (you can also use regular flaked coconut from the store but I haven't tried recipe with them)